lrochette/til/copfa/artifactRepository.md

 this is for a Helm installation of the GitOps Runtime

-If you run an error similar to:
+If you run a workflow and get an error similar to:
 ```
 Error (exit code 1): You need to configure artifact storage.
 More information on how to do this can be found in the docs: https://argoproj.github.io/argo-workflows/configure-artifact-repository/
 ```

 ## 1- Artifact Repo
-add the following block to the resources/<RUNTIME>/chart/values.yaml
+add the following block to the resources/RUNTIME/chart/values.yaml

 ```yaml
 gitops-runtime: